 Waiting for sunrise is a magical experience.
 Even with a clear sky in good conditions, you can stand there waiting, slightly unsure if it will actually make an appearance.

 The first banana-shaped sliver of light is an incredible thing which I contest is better than sunset.
-Witnessing something suddenly appear is surely an infinitely better trick than witnessing something slowly fade away, or gradually disappear.
+Witnessing something slowly appear is an infinitely better trick than witnessing something slowly fade away, or gradually disappear.
 There’s something beautifully sad, melancholic and deathly about the latter.
-Whereas a sudden appearance is a new beginning, a renewal full of hope and life.
+Whereas emergence reflects a new beginning, a renewal of hope and life.

 If you haven’t seen one in a while, go and do it.
 Research the weather and the when and the where.
 Take the kids, get up in the middle of the night, have an adventure, experience a genuinely awesome but basic everyday thing.
 Make memories but don’t spend all of it through a viewfinder or smartphone.
 Drink it in.